TMD Health

 Information vs Behavioral Engineering

 Traditional medicine treats clinical lifestyle counseling as information-based.
-The assumption is that knowledge drives behavior.
-Evidence shows it does not.
-Studies of smoking, diet, and exercise repeatedly demonstrate that knowledge alone produces minimal long-term adherence.
+The assumption is that knowledge drives behavior, meaning that the more you “inform” someone on a topic, the more likely they are to change their habits and behavior.
+However, studies of smoking, diet, and exercise repeatedly demonstrate that knowledge alone produces minimal long-term adherence (frequently falling below 30–40% by one year).
+In contrast, well-run performance systems often maintain 80–90% adherence by focusing on program structure, design, and behavioral science.

 Excessive Cognitive Load